-There are plenty of solutions for converting PDF documents but none that convert graphics as well as PDF FLY.
-If you have PDF drawings, diagrams, slides, line-art, or illustrations, use PDF FLY to transform the pages into editable graphics.
-Then, use any popular drawing or design program to modify objects, text, and attributes.
+There are plenty of solutions for converting PDF documents, but none that convert graphics like PDF FLY does.
+If you have PDF drawings, diagrams, slides, line art, or illustrations, use PDF FLY to transform the pages into editable graphics.
+Then, use any popular drawing, design or office app to modify objects, text, and attributes.
 Here’s the how-to!

 Time to complete steps 10 minutes

 For this example, we’ll use the 2019 Red Cross Annual Report.
 It contains icon boxes, photos, and a logo that we’ll use for our flyer.

 Choose the best file formats for each graphic

 We’ll use these pages to help make a blood drive poster for our weekly event.
 We’ll grab the logo from page 1, the icon boxes from page 14, and the donor image from page 15.
 Since we want to enlarge the graphics, they should be in a vector format like SVG.
 Vector formats can be scaled to any size without losing clarity.
 The photo is best suited for an image format like JPG.